weibeld/webdesign-header-align/README.md

 The properties set in a flex container affect only the **immediate children** of this flex container (that is, the flex items).
 Any **content inside the flex items is unaffected** by the flex container and laid out as usual.

+### Compatibility

+Inside a flex container, a property like `float` has no effect.
+Thus, if some element is set to `display: flex`, then don't try to apply e.g. `float: right` to its children, as it will not work.

+The same applies for properties like `text-align` or `vertical-align` applied to a `display: flex` element: they have no effect.
+Use `justify-content` and `align-items`.

 ## Summary